In this article, we are going to cover 10 things not to do in a cemetery.

 8. Don’t put up solar lights and those little plastic fences and….

 They will most likely be as respectful to you as possible, and will often remove, mow and/or weed whack, and then replace those items.
-But it’s a pain in the butt for them.
+But it’s a pain in the butt for them and for the cemetery managers.

 9. Don’t leave food or drinks on the headstone (and then complain about ants)